-Earning a GED (General Educational Development) credential is a dream come true for people of all ages, from 18 to 80.
+Earning a GED (General Educational Development) credential or high school equivalency diploma is a dream come true for people of all ages, from 18 to 80.
 If you have been dreaming of earning yours, we can help.
 Here's our growing list of GED resources to help you understand everything you need to know about the GED.

 Understanding what the GED means is a good place to start, don't you think?
 This link provides a definition, an explanation of what's involved, a description of what's on the test, required scores, help preparing for the test, and a link to help you find a testing center.

 Medioimages - Photodisc - Getty Images